vedantchandra/corv/README.md

 * `3d_da_lte_old` Archived 3D DA LTE spectra (these were previously the `corv` defaults but are no longer recommended)

 Note that `corv` does not apply 3D corrections to 1D parameters by default.
 These should be done using the routines available in the model grid documentation.

+*Update (01/29/2025):* I've added an optional term to enable fitting Voigt profiles with skewness as a free parameter!
+The accuracy of this is not yet tested, but if it works it may enable more accurate treatment of line asymmetries due to higher order Stark effects. --Stefan

 ## Contributors